James Wesley Rawles

-James Wesley, Rawles (born 1960) is an American author, former U.S. Army Intelligence officer, and survival retreat consultant.
-Rawles describes himself as a Constitutionalist Christian libertarian.
-He presents his name as "James Wesley, Rawles", using a comma to differentiate between the names that belong to him, and that which belongs to his family.
+James Wesley Rawles (James Wesley, Rawles, born 1960) is an American author, former U.S. Army Intelligence officer, and survival retreat consultant.
+He is author of the best-selling thriller Patriots: Surviving the Coming Collapse, and proponent of the "American Redoubt", a survivalist refuge in the American Northwest.

 Early life and military career

-James Wesley, Rawles was born James Wesley Rawles in California in 1960 and attended local public schools.
+Rawles presents his name as "James Wesley, Rawles", using a comma to differentiate between the names that belong to him, and that which belongs to his family.
+He was born James Wesley Rawles in California in 1960 and attended local public schools.
 He earned a Bachelor of Arts degree in Journalism from San Jose State University.

 From 1984 to 1993, he served as a United States Army Military Intelligence officer.
 He resigned his commission as a U.S. Army Captain immediately after Bill Clinton was inaugurated as President of the United States.

 Journalism and writing career

 Rawles worked as an associate editor and regional editor (Western U.S.) with Defense Electronics magazine in the late 1980s and early 1990s Concurrently he was managing editor of The International Countermeasures Handbook.

 He worked as a technical writer through most of the 1990s with a variety of electronics and software companies, including Oracle Corporation.
 In 2005, he began blogging full-time.